maxtheisen/lecture_hmt/README.md

 This repository contains two jupyter notebooks for the lecture on transport phenomena.

 Please open the file named TransportPhenomenaLab.ipynb first.
 It contains the interactive assigment.
 To gain a deeper understanding of the contents shown in the lecture with more examples, look at TransportPhenomenaLab-Addition.ipynb.
+Below is a short theoretical recap of solving the heat equation with finite differences.

 ## The TransportPhenomenaLab notebook is designed for the lecture on transport phenomena